Contents

 Improve accessibility of your course content in Blackboard

-It is important to make sure all content uploaded to the web, including your course content in Blackboard, is fully accessible by following the training and guidance provided by the Web Accessibility team.
-There is also a summary of web accessibility tips.
+It is important to make sure all content uploaded to the web, including your course content in Blackboard, is fully accessible by following the digital accessibility training and guidance on the Digital Skills Hub

 Green is your goal!